 Workshop Descriptions

 This broad-stroke workshop is ideal for teachers from any area of academic focus that desire to provide their students with a new means of engaging in traditional content and project development.
-Imagine the possibilities when your students are equipped to explore concepts in Literature through Graphic Design, Social Sciences through Digital Music and Broadcast, History through Photography or Digital Video production.
+Imagine the possibilities when your students are equipped to explore concepts in Literature through Graphic Design, Social Sciences through Broadcast, History through Photography or Digital Video production.
 When students become aware of their options and gain access to necessary resources, learning becomes personalized; taking on a life of its own outside the classroom.

 Please select one area of technical focus from the list below.